aktcope4066/semGroup18/use-cases/usecase07.md

 ### Primary Actor

-*A member of the organization.*
+*A Demographic Analyst in the organization.*

 ### Trigger

-*A request for the report of the population of the capital cities in a region is made by someone with access to the system.*
+*A request for the report of the population of the capital cities in a region is made by a Demographic Analyst in the organization.*

 ## MAIN SUCCESS SCENARIO

-1. The member requests the information from the system.
+1. The Demographic Analyst requests the information from the system.
 2. The system generates a report of the compiled data over the population of the capital cities.
-3. The member reviews the complete report.
+3. The Analyst reviews the complete report.

 ## EXTENSIONS